s7092910/Quartz/tutorials/Quartz-Console.md

 ### Debug

-The debug subcommand is used to turn on or off the debug mode for XUiComponents.
+The debug subcommand is used to turn on or off the debug mode for Quartz.
 Debug mode includes the following :

-* Logging of some messages from XUiComponents to the console and the 7D2D log file
+* Logging of some messages from Quartz to the console and the 7D2D log file
 * The NGUI UICamera debug is shown in the top left corner of the screen

 <p align="center" width="100%">